CZ-NIC/fred-docs/RecordOfChanges.rst

 =================

 Overview of changes in documentation from previous editions.
-For changes in software, see :doc:`/ReleaseNotes/index`.
+For changes in software see :doc:`/ReleaseNotes/index`.

 .. tabularcolumns:: |p{0.075\textwidth}|p{0.075\textwidth}|p{0.25\textwidth}|p{0.575\textwidth}|